Agosto/gcp-iot-adapter/README.md

 The adapter interfaces with RabbitMQ (any AMQP-compliant broker should work), and sends/receives messages to Google Cloud Pub/Sub.

+## Deprecation Notice:

+Now that Google's [Cloud IoT Core](https://cloud.google.com/iot-core/) has gone GA, we recommend that people use this instead of this IOT Adapter.
+IoT Core will scale far beyond a single RabbitMQ instance, and does not require management of a VM.
+It also has a stronger device authentication model.

+The gcp-iot-adapter will remain available, but will not be maintained.

 ## Super-quick-start:

 Make sure that docker is installed, then run this: